ktd2004/gsoap-onvif/README.md

 how to get the IPC(ip camera)'s RTSP URL, video configuration, WSDL address, and the Device capabilities(such as PTZ), The project have the security check moudle

+###Tips:
+my platform is Debian, ubuntu, i didn't compile it int the Reahat or Centos if you have any question, you can connect me

+usage:
+cd gsoap-onvif
+before you Make the Makefile. you must make sure you have install the g++, openssl

 About the API function ,you can learn from below website

 http://www.onvif.org/onvif/ver20/util/operationIndex.html